LuxLavalier/LuxLavalier.github.io/setup/wifi.md

 ---
 layout: page
-title: Wi-Fi
+title: Wi-Fi Setup Instructions
 ---

 Your Lux Lavalier should automatically play a playlist of pre-selected patterns endlessly (well, until the battery runs out and needs recharged).

 For more control, you can connect to it via wi-fi.

-Wi-fi is disabled, by default, to conserve battery power.
+**Note:** Wi-fi is disabled, by default, to conserve battery power.

+---

 ##### To turn on wi-fi: